 - in the nation there were over 47,000 opioid-related overdose deaths in 2017.

 - Admissions for heroin treatment in Colorado have more than doubled in proportion, from under 5% of rehab admissions in 2007 to over 12% in 2013.

-As you can see, while drug addiction has always been a problem, it is growing in recent years.
-But as drug addiction grows, so too do options for substance abuse treatment.
+As you can see, while drug addiction has always been a problem, it has been growing in recent years.
+But as drug addiction grows, so do the options for substance abuse treatment.
 More people than ever are seeking help for their addictions, and getting their lives back.
 There is no reason you can’t be one of them.